wazo-platform/wazo-doc/source/administration/provisioning/basic_configuration.rst

 * Set up a DHCP server
 * Tell manually each phone where to get the provisioning informations

-You may want to manually configure the phones if you are only trying XiVO or if your network configuration does not allow the phones to access the XiVO DHCP server.
+You may want to manually configure the phones if you are only trying Wazo or if your network configuration does not allow the phones to access the Wazo DHCP server.

 You may want to set up a DHCP server if you have a significant number of phones to connect, as no manual intervention will be required on each phone.